Welcome to MyPlan

 - Build and Compare Schedule Options

 Schedule Builder helps you better plan for upcoming quarters by providing a visual representation of how different courses and sections will fit in to your busy day.
-Start by adding courses to your plan, then navigate to the Single Quarter View for any future quarter with an available time schedule and click the “Build Schedule” button.
+Start by adding courses to your plan, then select the “Build Your Schedule” tab at the top of your plan page.
 Schedule Builder will then provide you with a group of visual schedules that you can explore.

 You can choose to display up to 5 schedule options in Schedule Builder at any time.
 “Pin” up to three options with the pushpin icon to keep track of which schedules work best for you and save them for later.
 Add block times for specific days to return the best schedule options for you.